 Sarah E Schroeder

-Associate Professor - Field Service, CECH Curriculum & Instruction
+Associate Professor - Field Service, CECH Instructional Design & Technology

 615L Teachers College

 As a faculty member, Sarah coordinates the Digital Learning Design certificate program for undergraduate students and connects UC learners with community partners.
 She also teaches courses related to educational technology and media literacy, specifically focused on applying Universal Design for Learning using technology.
 Sarah is an ISTE certified educator, a certified Quality Matters facilitator and master reviewer, a graduate of the Educause Educational Technology Leadership Institute, and has supported grant-funded development of blended learning solutions for K-12 districts.
 During the recent pandemic, Sarah and her students have supported blended and online learning development for local districts.